Van Layout Ideas: 20 Smart Campervan Conversion Floor Plans

 5) Convertible Bed to U-Shaped Dinette

 Whether you want to entertain guests or enjoy meals with family, a U-shaped dinette area is a great amenity to have.
 While it’s designed for eating, you can utilize the space for virtually anything (such as reading, writing or doing work).
-At night, just remove the couch cushions and pull out the bed.
+At night, just remove the foam cushions that double as your vans mattress and pull out the bed.

 Best for: Hosting guests